Bangor girls, Brunswick boys claim Class A track and field championships

 Longtime Brewer coach Glendon Rand and veteran Mount Ararat coach Diane Fournier are both retiring from coaching at the end of the season.

-Bangor’s 4×800-meter relay team of Taylor King, Clara Oldenburg, Ava Pelkey and Katie McCarthy tabulated a fourth-place finish while McCarthy later finished 4th in the 800-meter run.
+Bangor’s 4×800-meter relay team of Taylor King, Clara Oldenburg, Ava Pelkey and Katie McCarthy tabulated a fourth-place finish while McCarthy later finished fourth in the 800-meter run.

 Abby Macdonald and Bridget Frazier contributed a 3-4 finish in the 1600-meter race walk for Bangor.